Skip navigation links

 Civil Discourse FAQs for Faculty

 This resource is intended to provide general guidance to faculty about Academic Freedom, emphasize the importance of campus safety and disseminate the content of important policies, expectations and supportive resources related to civil discourse.
 In alignment with our shared priorities and institutional values, a core set of operating principles has helped guide our decision-making in response to protest activity.
+For more information about the First Amendment and free speech, please visit MSU’s First Amendment/Free Speech FAQs.

 Guiding Principles